rtrlib/rpki-read/Setup.md

 # Setting up LBV

-Deploying the LBV monitoring system is straight forward and easy, you can run backend and frontend on a single server or separatly on distinct nodes (+ a node for the database, if you want).
-We recommend using _virtualenv_ with Pyhton and to use _pip_ to install required libraries within this environment to keep your local systems Python installation untouched.
+Deploying the LBV monitoring system is straight forward and easy, you can run backend and frontend on a single server or separately on distinct nodes (+ a node for the database, if you want).
+We recommend using _virtualenv_ with Python and to use _pip_ to install required libraries within this environment to keep your local systems Python installation untouched.